RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Related Work

 \subsection{Substance and Container Classification}

-Tactile sensors have commonly been used with physics-based models to classify fluids within a known container~\cite{matl2019haptic, huang2022understanding, saal2010active}.
-Audio signals (measured either as contact vibrations or air pressure vibrations) have been used to classify substances inside of containers, as well as to estimate the amount of substance within a container~\cite{donaher2021audio, clarke2018learning, iashin2021top}.
-More recently, \citet{hanson2023slurp} demonstrated the use of visible and near-infrared (VNIR) spectroscopy embedded within a robot's end effector to classify the material of a container (e.g. foam, plastic, paper) as well as the internal liquid or granular media substances (e.g. water, milk, salt).
-Our proposed capacitive sensing method complements prior literature as another modality that is similarly capable of sensing and classifying the materials of both a container and internal substance.
-However, in addition to classification, we demonstrate how coupling capacitive sensing with model-based learning enables a robot to sense the dynamics of liquids and granular media, which is crucial for performing precision pouring and manipulation of these deformable materials.
+Tactile sensors have been used with physics-based models to classify fluids within a known container~\cite{matl2019haptic, huang2022understanding, saal2010active}, and with machine learning models for solid media within containers~\cite{chen2016learning, wang2023stev}.
+The solid media was shaken to produce vibrations, which were measured and utilized by the model, in~\cite{chen2016learning} and~\cite{wang2023stev}.
+Audio signals (measured either as contact or air pressure vibrations) allows estimation and classification of the substance within a container~\cite{donaher2021audio, clarke2018learning,iashin2021top, eppe2018deep}.
+More recently, \cite{hanson2023slurp} demonstrated the use of visible and near-infrared (VNIR) spectroscopy embedded within a robot's end effector to classify the material of a container and the internal liquid or granular media substances.
+We coule capacitive sensing with model-based learning to sense the dynamics of liquids and granular media, allowing for their manipulation.

 Multimodal strategies have also been deployed to classify substances within a container.
 Notable examples include robotic manipulators equipped with vision and tactile sensing~\cite{guler2014container, taunyazov2020event} or vision and audio sensors~\cite{liu2021va2mass, xompero2022corsmal, wilson2019analyzing} to infer substance types and fill levels of liquids inside a container.
-Notably, classification performance improves substantially for multimodal strategies over individual modalities of vision, haptics, or audio~\cite{wilson2019analyzing, liang2019making}.
-Each of these individual modalities often only conveys limited information and typically faces several edge cases when deployed, such as visual occlusions, background noise, or external forces, which all impact signal quality.
-Capacitive sensing's electric fields are generally agnostic to visual occlusions, background audio, and applied forces, allowing it to overcome many edge cases observed with other sensing modalities.
-Furthermore, in contrast to prior work, capacitive sensing as a standalone modality achieves competitive material classification performance while simultaneously providing rich sensing of liquid dynamics.
+Notably, classification performance improves substantially for multimodal strategies over individual modalities ~\cite{wilson2019analyzing, liang2019making}.
+In contrast to tactile and visual sensors, electric fields generated by a capacitive sensor are agnostic to visual occlusions, tactile vibrations, and background audio.
+Capacitive sensing can achieve competitive material classification and sense liquid and granular media dynamics.